AdobeDocs/commerce-admin.en/help/catalog/catalog-flat.md

 1. When prompted to confirm, click **[!UICONTROL OK]**.

-   This will not remove the products that are assigned to the category.
+   This does not remove the products that are assigned to the category.

 ### Restore the original product name